polyidoit/lecnotes/README.md

 # lecnotes
-These are some useful notes.
+These are some of my lecture notes.